okviz/okviz.github.io/_mydocs/calendar-pro/features/granularities.md

 ## Navigation

 Although you can set granularity and grouping in the options ([Granularity options](../options/granularity/index)), Calendar Pro allows you to navigate through the data and change the granularity/grouping directly in the visual.
-This is useful when you want to dynamically display data in different ways without changing the options, or when you are in the Power BI service in *Reading view*.
+This is useful when you want to dynamically display data in different ways without changing the options, or when you are in the Power BI service in [Reading View](../../glossary.md#reading-and-editing-view).

 <todo>Screencast of navigating through the data</todo>